 The Renter's Tax Credit Program is independent of the state individual income tax.
 Applications must be filed by September 1 of each year.
-The applicant must, however, submit a copy of his most recent Federal Tax Form 1040 and all the accompanying forms with the 1997 renter's tax credit application.
+The applicant must, however, submit a copy of his most recent Federal Tax Form 1040 and all the accompanying forms with the 2005 renter's tax credit application.

-Montgomery County has two additional tax relief items in fiscal year 2004: 1) a county supplemental to the State Homeowner Tax Credit Program; and 2) a new business tax credit.
+Montgomery County has two additional tax relief items in fiscal year 2005: 1) a county supplemental to the State Homeowner Tax Credit Program; and 2) a new business tax credit.

-Fairfax and Prince William Counties, and Falls Church provide an exemption from, or deferral of, real property taxes on dwellings owned and occupied by persons who are age 65 or older, or who are permanently and totally disabled and whose income are not more than \$52,000 (Fairfax County) and \$52,900 (Prince William County).
+Fairfax and Prince William Counties, and Falls Church provide an exemption from, or deferral of, real property taxes on dwellings owned and occupied by persons who are age 65 or older, or who are permanently and totally disabled and whose income are not more than \$72,000 (Fairfax County), \$66,700 (Prince William County), and \$40,000 (Falls Church).
 Income of \$7,500 may be excluded by an applicant who is permanently and totally disabled.
 Household gross income includes the income of all relatives residing therein.
-From this amount, the homeowner excludes the first \$8,500 of income for each relative residing in the household other than the spouse of the owner.
-The combined financial net worth of the owner and spouse cannot exceed \$240,000 (Fairfax County) and \$195,000 (Prince William County), excluding the value of the home and up to one acre of land.
+From this amount, the homeowner excludes the first \$10,000 of income for each relative residing in the household other than the spouse of the owner.
+The combined financial net worth of the owner and spouse cannot exceed \$340,000 up to one acre of land in Fairfax County and Falls Church, and \$340,000 Prince William County, up to 25 acres of land, excluding the value of the home.

 Loudoun County provides a tax relief program that exempts real property taxes on the dwelling and up to three acres of land on which the dwelling is situated.
 The dwelling must be owned and occupied as the full-time residence of the applicant(s) seeking tax relief.
 Applicants must be 65 years or older or certified permanently and totally disabled by January 1st of the current tax year.
 Loudoun County's gross household income limitation is \$72,000.
 The first \$7,500 of disability income may be excluded by applicants who are permanently and totally disabled.
 Not including the spouse of the applicant, the first \$10,000 of income of each relative residing in the dwelling may be excluded when computing gross household income.
-Loudoun County's net worth limitation is \$340,000, which does not include the value of the dwelling and up to ten acres of land on which the dwelling is situated.
+Loudoun County's net worth limitation is \$340,000, which does not include the value of the dwelling, and up to ten acres of land on which the dwelling is situated.
 The value of land in excess of three acres is not eligible for tax relief.

 The city of Alexandria has two programs for real estate tax relief.
 The first, in existence for a number years, is tax relief for the elderly and permanently and totally disabled.
 This program allows for both exemption from and deferral of real estate taxes.
 To qualify for an exemption, the total household income of the applicant cannot exceed \$62,000 for the calendar year immediately preceding the year in which the application is made.
 For household incomes up to \$40,000, taxes are exempted in full.
 For household incomes between \$40,001 and \$50,000, up to 50 percent of the applicant's real estate tax bill is exempted.
 For household incomes between \$50,001 and \$62,000, up to 25 percent of the applicant's real estate bill is exempt.
-Up to \$8,500 in income of any relative (not a spouse) living in the property is excluded.
-Up to \$7,500 in income of any owner residing in the property who is permanently disabled is also excluded.
+Up to \$10,000 in income of any relative (not a spouse) living in the property is excluded, as well as up to \$7,500 in income of any owner residing in the property who is permanently disabled is also excluded.